 The results from the study are promising.
 It must be borne in mind that this is one of the first study of its kind, follow up is relatively short (18 months) and only 386 participants was studied.
 In spite of these limitations, this study is exciting.

-Whilst a definite cure or prevention of 100% of skin cancer is not yet available, there is promise that for something as simple as taking Vitamin B may be useful.
+Whilst a definite cure or prevention of 100% of skin cancer is not yet available, there is promise that for something as simple as taking Vitamin B3 at doses recommended by the study (500mg – 1000mg) may be useful.

 Andrew C. Chen, M.B., B.S., Andrew J. Martin, Ph.D., Bonita Choy, M.Med., Pablo Fernández-Peñas, Ph.D., Robyn A. Dalziell, Ph.D., Catriona A. McKenzie, M.B., B.S., Richard A. Scolyer, M.D., Haryana M. Dhillon, Ph.D., Janette L. Vardy, M.D., Anne Kricker, Ph.D., Gayathri St. George, M.Sc.Med., Niranthari Chinniah, M.B., B.S., Gary M. Halliday, D.Sc., and Diona L. Damian, Ph.D.
 A Phase 3 Randomized Trial of Nicotinamide for Skin-Cancer Chemoprevention N Engl J Med 2015; 373:1618-1626